hassaan4584/Swiftjective-C/_posts/2019-01-24-the-chart-that-lies.md

 Having a side project while being married, a parent of three and having a full time career is akin to undertaking concurrent programming blindfolded.
 You're hoping to achieve all these tasks in anything but a synchronous queue - while knowing full well you’re going to deadlock anyways.
 No matter what.

 The good part is that a lot of little things help make an app great, of which time is only an ancillary component.
-Here is the chart that keeps me cracking away:
+Here is a chart that more closely relays the truth:

 ![A More Realistic Chart](../assets/images/cot.jpg)

-It's a thousand little things, some happenstance, lucky breaks and market fit that will make your app succeed.
+It's a thousand little things, a high degree of quality, a problem worth solving having been solved, some happenstance, lucky breaks and market fit that will make your app succeed.

 ### Know Your "Why"
-The part that makes me incredibly excited, though - is that _you_ get to define what success looks like.
+The part that keeps me motivated, though - is that _you_ get to define what success looks like.
 It's mutable, and typically it means something a little bit different to all of us with some evergreen themes attached to each of the definitions we hold.
 Though the playful charts show a dollar sign to signify success, it doesn't have to look like that for you.

 So, what's success in your case?